principia-game/principia-web/README.md

 Open source reimplementation of Principia's community site.

 ## Setting up
-1. Get Apache with PHP and MariaDB up and running.
-While substituting with Nginx and/or MySQL would also work, only Apache and MariaDB is supported.
+1. Get nginx with PHP and MariaDB up and running.
 1. Import the database dump in the `sql` folder.
 1. Copy the `conf/config.sample.php` file to `conf/config.php` and fill in your database credentials.
 1. Run `composer update` with Composer to download dependencies.